Theresa May is already making big enemies in her own party

-Theresa May is just one day into her new job as the UK’s prime minister, but a rift is already appearing between her and a formidable member of her party: George Osborne.
+Theresa May is just one day into her new job as the UK’s prime minister but already a rift is starting to appear between herself and a formidable member of the party.

-When news broke on Thursday morning of Osborne’s departure from the cabinet, initial reports indicated that the former chancellor of the exchequer had been sacked by May as part of a decisive reshuffle.
+When news broke on Thursday morning of George Osborne’s departure from the cabinet, initial reports indicated that the former Chancellor of the Exchequer had been sacked by May as part of a decisive reshuffle.

-Friends of Osborne, however, are “furious” because they say the member of Parliament for Tatton made the first move by submitting his resignation to the new Conservative prime minister, according to the Times newspaper.
+However, friends of Osborne are “furious” because they claim it was actually the MP for Tatton who made the first move by submitting his resignation to the new prime minister, according to the Times newspaper.

-Osborne — along with former Justice Secretary Michael Gove and former Education Secretary Nicky Morgan — made up a handful of senior Tory ministers who left as part of a bold cabinet reshuffle.
-But the manner in which the former chancellor was moved on appears to have sparked an internal row just hours into May’s premiership.
+Osborne — along with former Justice Secretary Michael Gove and former Education Secretary Nicky Morgan — made up a handful of senior Tory ministers who were axed as part of a bold cabinet reshuffle.
+But the manner in which the former Chancellor was moved on appears to have sparked an internal row just hours into May’s premiership.

-The conflicting reports over Osborne’s departure are not the first signs of hostility between Osborne and May, though.
+The conflicting reports over Osborne’s departure are not the first signs of hostility between the former Chancellor and May, though.
 In a speech May gave in Birmingham on Monday, she appeared to take an indirect swipe at Osborne’s economic policies.

 Here is part of the speech where May addresses her plans for Britain’s economy (emphasis ours):